wearyeyes/demo-task/README.md

 # demo-task

-A cli program that requests the number from 1 to 6 and makes action according to entered code number.
+Java CLI program that requests the number from 1 to 6 via console input and performs an action according to the entered code number.

 Supported code numbers and their actions:
 - **1** - to print greeting in console output;